-Pamela Ann Smith, who has been following the Middle East cultural scene for many decades, highlights some forthcoming events in London that might be of interest to readers of our website.
-All the events are live and in London.
+Pamela Ann Smith, who has been following the Middle East cultural scene for many decades, highlights some forthcoming events in London that might be of interest to readers of this website.

 Arabs are not funny